 One sub-class of receptor-like kinases are defined by the presence of an extracellular malectin domain.
-Malectin domains are found in all kingdoms, while a tandem configuration of the malectin domain, the malectin-like domain, is specific to plants and algae (see figure).
-The family size of both malectin domain-receptor-like kinases and malectin-like domain-receptor-like kinases is greatly expanded in higher plants.
+The family of malectin domain-receptor-like kinases is greatly expanded in higher plants.
 Given the widespread occurrence of malectin domain receptor-like kinases, it is important to understand how they function in plant development and environmental responses.

 Projects in the lab currently focus on:

 - Functions of malectin domain receptor-like kinases in development (Sergio Galindo Trigo)